-- Work with your United Way Account Executive to review campaign history and identify successes, challenges, and areas for growth.
+- Work with your United Way Account Executive to review campaign history and identify successes, challenges, and new opportunities.

 - Set campaign dates.
-Allow plenty of time to create strategic messaging and to get your online donation portal set up (where applicable).
+Allow plenty of time to create and distribute messaging.

 - Set a campaign goal that your campaign team and employees can rally behind.

 - Set your employees up to pledge.
-United Way offers easy, secure virtual giving through ePledge, among other options.
+United Way offers easy, secure virtual giving through ePledge as well as traditional paper pledge forms.

 - Consider the best combination of ways to reach employees.